waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 - **Warp Reuse:** To reuse an instant warp you just came through, you must step off the warp tile and then back on to trigger it.

+## C. Area & Navigation Insights
+- **Rock Tunnel B1F:** This area is divided into multiple isolated sections.
+The eastern ladder at (34, 26) is not accessible from the central corridor entrance.

 # II.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** Deferring tool/agent/notepad maintenance is a critical process failure.
 It MUST be performed as the highest priority upon identifying an issue.
 I have repeatedly made this mistake and must be vigilant in correcting it.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.